cullylarson/wp-deploy-database-sync/README.md

 ## Dependencies

-* The `mysql` linux command must be available via the command-line.
+* The `mysql` linux command must be available via the command-line, on the source and the destination machines.
 You'll get a `RuntimeException` if you try to call `DatabaseSync::sync` without it.

-* The `mysqldump` linux command must be available via the command-line.
+* The `mysqldump` linux command must be available via the command-line, on the source and the destination machines.
 You'll get a `RuntimeException` if you try to call `DatabaseSync::sync` without it.

-* The `gzip` linux command must be available via the command-line.
+* The `gzip` linux command must be available via the command-line, on the source and the destination machines.
 You'll get a `RuntimeException` if you try to call `DatabaseSync::sync` without it.

 * All other dependencies are defined in `composer.json`.